ComPWA/tensorwaves/docs/develop.rst

 The `docs/usage <https://github.com/ComPWA/tensorwaves/tree/master/doc>`_
 folder contains a few notebooks that illustrate how to use `tensorwaves`.
-These notebooks are also rendered on the :doc:`Usage <usage>` page and are run and tested whenever you make a :ref:`pull request <contribute:Git and GitHub>`.
+These notebooks are also rendered on the :doc:`Usage <usage>` page and are run and tested whenever you make a :ref:`pull request <develop:Git and GitHub>`.
 As such, they serve both as up-to-date documentation and as tests of the interface.